UliceNix/ConwayUniverse/README.md

 ConwayUniverse
 ==============

-A small game that I wrote for a friend of mine months ago
+A small game that I wrote for a friend of mine months ago.
+Go ConwayUniverse wiki page to see different patterns.
+Compile as "g++ conway.c Plate.c" (As I remembered)